 Overnight in Udaipur.

 On the 9th day of the tour, have your breakfast and enjoy a motorcycle ride to the Bassi.
 On the way, stop to explore one of India's largest forts, the mighty Chittorgarh Fort.
-A mark of the bravery and gallantry of the Rajputs, this fort expands on an area of 700 acres.
-The fort's rulers were defeated thrice between 15th and 16th century and the women inside the fort, committed Jauhar, an act where women collectively sacrifice themselves in fire.
-Though in ruins but it still remains grand.
-Now, have your lunch.
-Later, proceed to Bassi.as you reach, check-in at the hotel and relax for a while.
-Next you visit Bassi fort palace.
-Placed amidst lovely hills, this palace is the home of 16th century nobility of Mewar dynasty, which has now been turned into a heritage hotel.
+This is a perfect example of the bravery and gallantry of the Rajputs and this fort expands on an area of 700 acres.
+The fort's rulers were defeated thrice between 15th and 16th century and the women inside the fort committed Jauhar, an act where women collectively sacrificed themselves in the fire.
+Though the only remnant of the fort has left but one can feel the grandeur of this place in these ruins.
+Later, proceed to Bassi and upon your arrival, you will have an assisted check-in at the hotel.
+Relax for a while and then you will visit Bassi Fort Palace.
+Situated amidst lovely hills, this palace is the home of the 16th-century nobility of the Mewar dynasty, which has now been turned into a heritage hotel.